 In order to advance God's work we must depend heavily upon the financial contributions of the world church; much more on the power of the Spirit of God.
-When considered in human terms, the challenge in Southern Asia seems over-30 (558) whelming.
+When considered in human terms, the challenge in Southern Asia seems overwhelming.
 But God has accomplished a work for us such as was predicted in Habakkuk's day-that if it had been told us, we would not have believed it possible.